 Selecting the right colocation provider is a complicated and difficult decision for many organizations.
 They must consider both their current and future data needs as well as how colocating will affect their existing IT resources and customer services.
 In the long run, colocating with a data center offers tremendous flexibility and savings, especially for companies that might not be in a position to build and maintain their own data facilities.

-Regardless of an organization’s needs, however, there are a few questions they should take into consideration when selecting a colocation provider:
+Regardless of an organization’s needs, however, there are a few questions they should take into consideration when selecting a colocation provider.

 Potential customers need to consider whether the data center’s location leaves it vulnerable to natural disasters.
-Earthquakes, hurricanes, and tornadoes are just a few environmental hazards that could cause damage on a colocation facility, resulting in costly downtime or even loss of valuable data.
+Earthquakes, hurricanes, and tornadoes are just a few environmental hazards that could cause damage to a colocation facility, resulting in costly downtime or even loss of valuable data.
 While every data center should have a disaster recovery plan in effect, it’s even more important to know the details of their plans when the facility is located in a higher risk area.

 Sustainability is a critical issue for many companies with an eye toward the future.
 Colocation providers who put the effort into developing sustainable practices are ideal partners for organizations committed to establishing innovative and environmentally-friendly policies.
 Data centers with green power programs are constantly looking for new ways to deliver services as efficiently and cost-effectively as possible.
 Smart cooling systems and predictive artificial intelligence (AI) analytics, for example, can help reduce power usage without sacrificing performance, and many data centers purchase and support green power production locally by purchasing Renewable Energy Credits.